berlinplan/berlinplan.github.io/readme.md

 > <sub> Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection? </sub>

-## Follow, subscribe, comment and Like my usefull Activity, bullshit?
+## Follow, subscribe, comment and Like mMy content, bullshit?

-> pay my Lamborghini Because i want to do Activity against inequality.
+> pay my Lamborghini because i want to do Activity against inequality.

 > Support me to get Advertisements > consumption culture > Environment damages > World inequality.